Order of Saint Lazarus (statuted 1910): 2004: Orléans obedience

 On 19 December 2016, Count Jan Dobrzenský, the 50th grand master, was knighted by Pope Francis as a Commander of the Pontifical Equestrian Order of St. Gregory the Great.
 Also elevated into the Order of Saint Sylvester Pope and Martyr was the order's Herald for the Grand Priory of Bohemia, Chev.
 Zdirad Jan Krtitel Cech, who entered as a knight.

 In March 2023, Count Jan Dobrzenský resigned as 50th grand master to become grand master emeritus.
 He was succeeded by Prince François d'Orléans, Count of Dreux|François d'Orléans, Count of Dreux, who was installed as the 51st grand master in September 2023 in Belgium.

 2008: Malta-Paris obedience

 Castello Lanzun, a property of the Malta-Paris obedience in Malta.

 In 2008, the previously separate Malta and Paris obediences formally reunited into the Malta-Paris obedience under the headship of Carlos Gereda y de Borbón and the Spiritual Protectorship of Gregory III Laham, the Melchite Greek Catholic Patriarch of Antioch at that time.

 On 27 May 2012, Gregory III Laham signed the aforementioned declaration in Kevelaer, Germany, confirming the continuity of the order (under the united Malta-Paris obedience) under the Patriarchs of Antioch since his predecessor Patriarch Maximos III Mazloum had accepted the role of Spiritual Protector of the order in 1841.

-In 2018, Francisco de Borbón Graf von Hardenberg was elected as grand master of the Order of Saint Lazarus (Malta-Paris obedience).
+In 2018, Francisco de Borbón von Hardenberg was elected as grand master of the Order of Saint Lazarus (Malta-Paris obedience).
 He is the only son of Francisco de Borbón y Escasany, 5th Duke of Seville, grand master emeritus.